Go-To-Market FAQ

 The FAQ section answers the most common questions about GTM and explains how it interrelates with sales, marketing, and overall business strategy.

-A Go-To-Market is the combined actions of how you sell your products or services to customers.
+A Go-To-Market (GTM, in short) is the combined actions of how you sell your products or services to customers.
 It outlines various strategies, tactics and activities to engage your target audience, drive conversions, and meet business objectives.

-Sales-led GTM is commonly adopted by B2B enterprises offering complex or high-value items.
+Sales-led GTM, on the other hand, is a GTM strategy commonly adopted by B2B enterprises offering complex or high-value items.
 It usually entails a consultative sales process concentrating on developing relationships, comprehending customers' requirements, and providing tailor-made solutions.
 This strategy aims to engage with decision-makers, encompass lengthy sales cycles, and focus on meaningful interactions to secure transactions.

 What is Product-Led GTM or Product-led Growth?